piotrw777/finance_cs50/README.md

-This is solution to Problem Set 9 in CS50 Harvard course
+This is a solution to Problem Set 9 in CS50 Harvard course